 - To provide world-class advanced education knowledge and skills in the field of City and Regional Planning; - To conduct outstanding technical basis and applied research in the field of City and Regional Planning profession; - To provide professional in various streams of specializations in City and Regional Planning.

-Prof. Dr. Imtiaz Ahmed Chandio
+Chairman of the Department: Prof. Dr. Imtiaz Ahmed Chandio

 Phone: +92 (0) 22 2772294 / Ext.:7200